OCD AND ANXIETY

 Quick Inventory of Depressive Symptomatology (QIDS) – Measures the overall severity of depression symptoms.
 Higher scores indicate greater severity.
 Scores range from 0 to 27, higher scores indicate greater severity.

-From February of 2018 until Sept of 2018, 701 adults admitted to our inpatient services completed measures at both admission and discharge.
+From February of 2018 until Sept of 2018, 701 adults admitted to our inpatient care completed measures at both admission and discharge.
 44% were female and the mean age was 34 years (SD=13.0).

 At time of admission, individuals report severe depression, as measured by the QIDS (m= 16.93, SD=5.63); at time of discharge individuals report mild levels of depression (m=8.17, SD=5.27).
 Utilizing paired sample t-tests, we find that these differences are statistically significant at the p< .001.